Usman Arshad (English cricketer)

 Usman Arshad (born 9 January 1993) is an English cricketer who played for Durham and Leicestershire County Cricket Clubs.
 He is a right-arm medium-fast bowler who also bats right-handed.
 He made his first-class debut for the county in August 2013 against Surrey.
+His List A debut, also for Durham, had come against the same opposition exactly a decade earlier, in August 2013.